-The translation of your eSpace is made using files containing the translatable resources.
-Service Studio exports the translatable resources to these files, which are sent to the translator, and then, after being translated, imported back to your eSpace.
+The translation of your module is made using files containing the translatable resources.
+OutSystems Platform exports the translatable resources to these files, which are sent to the translator, and then, after being translated, imported back to your module:

-To export your translatable resources to files, select the option Export Language Resources in the File Menu or right-click on the Multilingual Locales folder, and then select one of the following file formats:
+To export your translatable resources to files, select the option Export Language Resources in the module Menu or right-click on the Multilingual Locales folder, and then select one of the following file formats:

 Key: the key of the translatable resource.
 It is unique within the eSpace and it does not change.
 New translatable resources get a different key.

 Location: the location of the translatable resource in the eSpace.